mlte-team/mlte/docs/docs/development.md

 There are a couple of shorthand commands in the Makefile to run several of the below commands at the same time.
 The most useful ones include:

-* `make qa`: executes the schema generation, doc check, source sorting, formatting, linting, and static type checking commands of Python and Typescript code.
+* `make qa`: executes the schema generation, doc check, source sorting, formatting, linting, static type checking commands of Python and Typescript code, and sample test catalog generatiion.
-* `make check-qa`: executes the schema check, doc check, source sorting check, formatting check, linting check, and static type checking commands of Python and Typescript code.
+* `make check-qa`: executes the schema check, doc check, source sorting check, formatting check, linting check, static type checking commands of Python and Typescript code and sample catalog check.
 * `make ci`: executes the same commands as `check-qa`, but also runs `test` to execute the unit tests, cleaning caches first to better simulate execution in a CI environment.

 `make qa` and `make test` should be ran before every push to ensure that the changes made adhere to the QA standards and will pass the unit tests.
 These two encapsulate all of the commands below that are generally applicable.